Let’s Do an Experiment

 Now try “business negotiation for women.”
 It’s all about salary.
 You’ll find maybe one or two pieces about how to do your job better, but most of what you encounter will be about your salary and your career.

 Women’s leadership is more than fighting for better jobs and pay – it’s also about getting even better at the job you have.
 This means you won’t just be adding value to your career, but negotiating better contracts and deals to add more value to your company.

 In any context, in any role, you will be negotiating.
 A software engineer tucked in a tiny corner IT department corner who sees one other person a day will still find herself negotiating with that person.
 Maybe you both want the same project.
 Maybe you have different ideas for what’s right for the department.
 Maybe they eat chips too loudly.

 The first step is knowing if the issue is negotiable.
 Most things are.
+But, why do professional women often avoid asking for what they want?
 When talking about the relationship between gender and negotiation, many focus on the “confidence gap” – the idea that many women either don’t know or hesitate to fight for what they deserve.

 You both do.
 When thinking win-win, women have a societal advantage over their male colleagues.
 Men tend to be raised for competition, playing cops and robbers or tug-of-war, but – as communication expert Pamela Jett says – no one wins when playing “House.”

 Many young women are raised to think about others before they think about themselves – are the people around me happy?
 Negotiation is often about getting what you want for your company or yourself, and many negotiation experts recommend you start by knowing what you need.

 If you’re negotiating for a tool your team might use, you might gather their feedback before speaking with the vendor.
 You also do need to know what you’re able to spend and what you can’t live without, so you know when to walk away.